SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ## Racing with Jona

-Racing with Jona is easy, just begin your race and wait until Jona will contact you.
+Racing with Jona is easy, just begin your session and wait until Jona will contact you.
 This will be a few seconds after you crossed the start finish line after your first complete lap.
+Jona will be available in Practice, Qualification and Race sessions, but the amount of support you can expect from Jona will vary between those session types.
+Pitstops, for example, will only be handled during race sessions.

-To achieve this, the ACC plugin will start *Race Engineer.exe*, which is located in the *Binaries* folder, as a subprocess, as long as you are out on a track.
+The Virtual Race Engineer is handled by the "Race Engineer" plugin, which may be integrated by the different simulation game plugins, if they want to support Jona.
+This plugin will start *Race Engineer.exe*, which is located in the *Binaries* folder, as a subprocess, as long as you are out on a track.
 (Note for developers: The communication between those two processes uses named pipes.
 For more technical information, see the [technical information](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#technical-information) section below).

 Most of the information, that Jona needs, will be collected from the telemetry information of the simulation game.
 Unfortunately, this data does not contain every required information, and also there are additional data and configuration information, which are required by Jona.
 For example, data is required to understand the given race situation and the corresponding telemetry information, and to precisely predict tyre pressures, fuel requirements, tyre compound recommendations, and so on.
 In the end, all that means, that some setup work is required, before you start your race.